GitHubonline1396529/ampl-book.zh_CN/contents/03-LP_Models.md

 Bands are clearly a more profitable use of mill time, so to maximize profit we should produce as many bands as the production limit will allow — 6,000 tons, which takes 30 hours.
 Then we should use the remaining 10 hours to make coils — 1,400 tons in all.
 The profit is $25 times 6,000 tons plus $30 times 1,400 tons, for a total of $192,000.

 Alternatively, since there are only two variables, we can show the possibilities graphically.
 If $X_B$ values are plotted along the horizontal axis, and $X_C$ values along the vertical axis, each point represents a choice of values, or solution, for the decision variables:

+(Insert an image here.)

+The horizontal line represents the production limit on coils, the vertical on bands.
+The diagonal line is the constraint on hours; each point on that line represents a combination of bands and coils that requires exactly 40 hours of production time, and any point downward and to the left requires less than 40 hours.

+The shaded region bounded by the axes and these three lines corresponds exactly to the *feasible* solutions — those that satisfy all three constraints.
+Among all the feasible solutions represented in this region, we seek the one that maximizes the profit.

+For this problem, a line of slope $-25/30$ represents combinations that produce the same profit; for example, in the figure below, the line from $(0, 4500)$ to $(5400, 0)$ represents combinations that yield $135,000 profit.
+Different profits give different but parallel lines in the figure, with higher profits giving lines that are higher and further to the right.

+(Insert an image here.)

+If we combine these two plots, we can see the profit-maximizing, or *optimal*, feasible solution:

+(Insert an image here.)

+The line segment for profit equal to $135,000 is partly within the feasible region; any point on this line and within the region corresponds to a solution that achieves a profit of $135,000.
+On the other hand, the line for $220,000 does not intersect the feasible region at all; this tells us that there is no way to achieve a profit as high as $220,000.
+Viewed in this way, solving the linear program reduces to answering the following question: Among all profit lines that intersect the feasible region, which is highest and furthest to the right?
+The answer is the middle line, which just touches the region at one of the corners.
+This point corresponds to 6,000 tons of bands and 1,400 tons of coils, and a profit of $192,000 — the same as we found before.